explorerlxz/explorerlxz.github.io/_posts/2017-07-22-jekyll-markdown-blog.md

 {% endhighlight %}

-I should learn more about html and css to make my blog better.
+Maybe I should learn more about html and css to make my blog better.